ttltrk/TTT/SAP/SAP.md

 #### SAP

-SAP is a large company which is producing a large software for managing companies.
+The SAP (comapny = SAP SE) is a large company which is producing a large software (SAP ERP) to managing companies.
+Leader in ERP.

-System Application Products
+- the company is SAP SE
+- the product is SAP ERP

+SAP = Systems Applications and Products in data processing

+ERP = ENterprise resource planning

 [^^^](#SAP)